jgdev-arc/threat-hunt-suspicious-scheduled-task-creation/README.md

 ### 📁 1.
 Scheduled Task Creation Detected

-On May 26, 2025 at 6:31 PM (UTC-5), user labuser on the device vm-test-zedd executed schtasks.exe to create a scheduled task named "Backdoor Update Check".
+On May 26, 2025 at 6:31 PM, user labuser on the device vm-test-zedd executed schtasks.exe to create a scheduled task named "Backdoor Update Check".
 The task was configured to run every 5 minutes and execute a hidden PowerShell command that downloads a file named backdoor.ps1 to the user's desktop.

 **Command Executed:**
 ```